p2o-lab/polaris-frontend/README.md

 ```
 ### Run polaris-frontend

-Clone project, install dependencies (as described above) and start the development server.
+Clone project, follow the above instructions to install dependencies and start the development server.
 The test PEA can now added in the module view.